andrewsolomon/PerlFoundationPR/companies/draft/endurance.md

 ![Hostgator Logo](/images/endurance-hostgator.png "Hostgator Logo")

-Endurance International Group, is a leading provider of cloud-based platform solutions, two of which - BlueHost and HostGator - are founded on Perl.
+Endurance International Group, provides cloud-based platform solutions, two of which - BlueHost and HostGator - are founded on Perl.

 Links